-Around the world, 884 million people lack access to safe drinking water and 2.6 billion have inadequate sanitation.
+Around the world, 2.1 billion people lack access to safe drinking water and 4.5 billion have inadequate sanitation.
 The impact of inadequate water and sanitation stretches across all sectors of development: health, education, gender equality, economic development, food security and even national security.
-Every 20 seconds, a child dies of preventable water-borne disease and the United Nations has estimated that, on average, 30% of each Millennium Development Goal depends on water and sanitation.
 To help address this fundamental challenge, GETF has prioritized the expansion of safe water and sanitation access as the cornerstone of our efforts.
 GETF supports a number of leading programs in the water and sanitation sector, including:

 - Founded in 2006, Global Water Challenge (GWC) is a coalition of leading organizations committed to achieving universal access to safe drinking water, sanitation and hygiene (WASH).
 With leading companies, civil society partners and governments, GWC accelerates the delivery of safe water and sanitation through partnerships that catalyze financial support and drive innovation for sustainable solutions.
 Through GWC’s innovative public-private partnerships, over 1 million people have been reached with clean water access.
 Leading supporters of Global Water Challenge include Cargill, The Coca-Cola Company, Dow, Ford Motor Company and the Wallace Genetic Foundation.
 The Global Environment & Technology Foundation serves as the executive secretariat.